Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Description of Brownian motion

 \subsection{Fokker-Planck equation}

 Another way of describing the motion of the particle is through the time evolution of the corresponding probability distribution.
-In several situations, this description is more adequate than the one using the Langevin equation.
+In several situations, this description is more appropriate than using the Langevin equation.
 Consider that $P(x,t)$ is the probability density function of finding the particle in the position $x$ at time $t$.
 Its time evolution is given by \cite{riskenFPE,reichl1999modern}

 which is the Fokker-Planck equation in the strong friction limit.
 As usual, the probability density $P(x,t)$ satisfies the normalization condition.